colour.continuous.MultiSignals#

 property function: Callable#

-Getter property for the colour.continuous.Signal sub-class instances callable.
+Getter for the multi-signals callable.

 Returns: